nightscout/trio-docs/docs/EN/Setup/New-User-Setup.md

 ```

-Have a special icon in mind?
+Do you have a special icon in mind?
 You can use your own custom icon by following the instructions under [Customizations](../operate/customize.md).

 ***Congratulations!*** You've completed the New User Setup for Trio!
 <br>